_images/Bug72.jpg

 property Telescope.SiderealTime: float

-Local apparent sidereal time (See Notes)
+Local apparent sidereal time (hours)

 Raises: